aspose-slides/Aspose.Slides-Documentation/reportingservices/getting-started/installation/using-aspose-slides-with-reportviewer-2010-and-2012/_index.md

 {{% alert color="primary" %}}

-This page demonstrates how to export report from ReportViewer 2010/2012 to PowerPoint presentation﻿.
+This article teaches you how to export reports from ReportViewer 2010/2012 to a PowerPoint presentation﻿.

 {{% /alert %}}